-(J) Fair Value of Financial Instruments
+(N) Fair Value of Financial Instruments

-The carrying amounts of the Company's short-term financial instruments, including other receivable, prepaid expenses, accounts payable and accrued liabilities, approximate fair value due to the relatively short period to maturity fo or these in strument ts.
+The carrying amounts of the Company's short-term financial instruments, including accounts receivable, other receivable, prepaid expenses, accounts payable and accrued liabilities, approximate fair value due to the relatively short period to maturity for these instruments.

-(K) Stock Based Compensation
+(O) Stock Based Compensation

-All share-based payments to employees since inception have been recorded and expensed in the statements of operations as applicable under SFAS No. 123R "Share-Based Payment".
+All share-based payments to employees since inception have been recorded and expensed in the statements of operations.

-(L) Non-Employee Stock Based Compensation
+(P) Non-Employee Stock Based Compensation

-All stock-based compensation awards issued to non-employees for services have been recorded at either the fair value of the services rendered or the instruments issued in exchange for such services, whichever is more readily determinable, using the measurement date guidelines enumerated in Emerging Issues Task Force Issue EITF No. 96-18, "Accounting for Deficit Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services" ("EITF 96-18").
+All stock-based compensation awards issued to non-employees for services have been recorded at either the fair value of the services rendered or the instruments issued in exchange for such services, whichever is more readily determinable.

-(M) Recent Accounting Pronouncements
+(Q) Recent Accounting Pronouncements